 Uber has become a great way to get around with a door to door taxi service that is entirely operated by a mobile app.
 Since its launch in 2009, Uber has taken over the way we get from place to place.
 In 2018, 95 million people used the Uber app on a monthly basis, and it was forecasted that in 2019, it would be up to 110 million people using Uber monthly.
+In total, over 20 billion Uber rides have been taken since it launched.
 The more people using the app means there is more demand for Uber drivers to keep up with the customers.
 Many people enjoy working for the company because it’s fully independent.
 You are your own boss, so you can decide when you work and which rides you want to accept.

 Although you’re an independent contractor, you still need to file and pay taxes.
 Uber doesn’t automatically take out taxes when they pay you.
 There are some things you should know about paying your income taxes if you’re a driver for the company.
 We’re here to tell you everything you need to know to stay legal while being your own boss.